GillesZunino/Dockerized-Photon/README.md

 * [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) - see [this repository](https://github.com/GillesZunino/Photon-Azure-CounterPublishers).

 ## Configuring `CounterPublisher` in the container
 Configuring `CounterPublisher` is highly dependant on the protocol or the service to publish performances counters and statistics to.
 The steps below outline the typical procedure.
-For precise instructions specific to a protocol or service, refer to one of the links above.
+For instructions specific to a protocol or service, refer to one of the links above.

 1. (Optional) If the protocol or monitoring service requires a `CounterPublisher` plugin, copy all binaries and supporting files to the following directories:
    * `deploy\CounterPublisher\bin`